 Apps

-Dynamics 365 apps were formerly the modules within CRM such as sales, customer service and marketing.
+Dynamics 365 apps were formerly the business applications or modules within CRM such as sales, customer service and marketing.
 This catalog of apps has been extended and will likely grow in the future.An instance of Dynamics can contain more than one app.
 When users access Dynamics 365 from their Office 365 menu, they will see a list of all the apps.
 This means you may have more than on app which will take you to the same instance of Dynamics 365.

 Solutions